Kevin Borich: Early life

+Career

-1964–1975: The La De Das
+1964–1975: The La De Da's

-With the addition of vocalist/rhythm guitarist Phil Key, The Mergers with Borich on lead guitar/vocals, Neilsen on drums/vocals and Wilson on bass guitar, were eventually renamed as The La De Das in 1964 in Auckland, New Zealand.
+With the addition of vocalist/rhythm guitarist Phil Key, The Mergers with Borich on lead guitar/vocals, Neilsen on drums/vocals and Wilson on bass guitar, were eventually renamed as the La De Da's in 1964 in Auckland, New Zealand.
 In June 1965 they recorded their debut single, "Little Girl", and later that year added Bruce Howard on keyboards.
 From 1966 to 1967 they had five New Zealand top 10 hits, "How is the Air Up There?", "On Top of the World", "Hey Baby", "All Purpose Low" and "Rosalie".
 By 1968 they were based in Sydney and recorded their concept album, The Happy Prince, in 1969 on EMI.

 Line-up changes occurred, with Borich and Key joined by Peter Roberts on bass guitar and Keith Barber on drums by 1971's Australian Kent Music Report top 10 hit single, "Gonna See My Baby Tonight".
-It had been written by Borich, who had established a reputation as "Australia's guitar hero supremo" and regularly performed "All Along the Watchtower" using Jimi Hendrix' interpretation of the Bob Dylan song to close The La De Das' live set.
+It had been written by Borich, who had established a reputation as "Australia's guitar hero supremo" and regularly performed "All Along the Watchtower" using Jimi Hendrix' interpretation of the Bob Dylan song to close the La De Da's' live set.

-In late January 1972, they appeared at the inaugural Sunbury Pop Festival and featured on the subsequent double album, Sunbury, released in October by EMI/HMV.
+In late January 1972, they appeared at the inaugural Sunbury Pop Festival and featured on the subsequent double album, Sunbury, released in October by EMI/His Master's Voice.

-The La De Das recorded further albums and singles and despite critical acclaim had little chart success.
+The La De Da's recorded further albums and singles and, despite critical acclaim, had little chart success.
 Only Borich remained throughout until he disbanded the group in 1975.
-After The La De Das, Borich toured with John Paul Young & the Allstars for some months before forming a new band.
+After the La De Da's, Borich toured with John Paul Young & the Allstars for some months before forming a new band.